eProsima/Fast-DDS-docs/docs/fastdds/transport/listening_locators.rst

 ports for default :ref:`Locators<transport_transportApi_locator>`, so that :ref:`DomainParticipants<dds_layer_domainParticipant>` can communicate with these default :ref:`Locators<transport_transportApi_locator>`.
-Well-known ports are also selected automatically by FastDDS when a :ref:`transport_transportApi_locator` is configured with port number `0`.
+Well-known ports are also selected automatically by *Fast DDS* when a :ref:`transport_transportApi_locator` is configured with port number `0`.

 Well-known ports are calculated using the following predefined rules: